emperorofmars/ava-unity/readme.md

 - **AVA.VRC.physbones**
 	STF representation of VRChat Physbones.
 Only applies to VRChat.

-	In case a AVA.janky_fallback_physics component targets the same bone, it should be overrided.
+	In case an AVA.janky_fallback_physics component targets the same bone, it should be overrided.

 ### Resources
-For now not additional resource types have been implemented.
+For now no additional resource types have been implemented.

 Good candidates would be blendtrees, 2d curves, color ramps and maybe state-machines.